Portraits of young refugee women’s identities, experiences, and beliefs in relation to college-going

 Jennifer Mann

-Jennifer C. Mann, Ph.D. is a Research Scientist at the Center for Child and Family Policy in the Sanford School of Public Policy at Duke University, where she supports education research with a focus on students from immigrant and refugee backgrounds and equity-centered instructional practices.
-She currently supports research efforts on the BELLA (Bridging English Language Learning and Academics) projects, which are dedicated to designing and testing a professional learning program that integrates an asset-based framework into the use of high-impact instructional strategies for multilingual learners.
-Additionally, Dr. Mann teaches Child Policy Research courses.
+Jennifer C. Mann, Ph.D. is a Research Scientist at the Center for Child and Family Policy in the Sanford School of Public Policy at Duke University, where she conducts equity-centered education research focused on students from immigrant and refugee backgrounds and teaches Child Policy Research courses.

-With over 19 years of experience as an educator and teacher educator, Dr. Mann has taught high school English, elementary and adult English as a Second Language (ESL), and both undergraduate and graduate pre-service teachers.
-In 2023, she earned her Ph.D. in Teacher Education and Learning Sciences from North Carolina State University, with a specialization in Literacy and English Language Arts.
+With two decades of experience as an educator and teacher educator, she has taught high school English, elementary and adult ESL, and undergraduate and graduate pre-service teachers.
+She earned her Ph.D. in Teacher Education and Learning Sciences from North Carolina State University, with a specialization in Literacy and English Language Arts.

 Dr. Mann’s research interests include immigrant and refugee students, teacher professional learning, and participatory qualitative methodologies.